Alex-Elias/contacts-classification/README.md

 |        39       |   PICATION  |              interaction type              |                           |
 |        40       |    PIHBOND  |              interaction type              |                           |

+The columns HBOND, VDW, SSBOND, IONIC, PIPISTACK, PICATION, AND PIHBOND store the predicted percentage that the interaction of the contact is of that type.
+Since each contact can be of multiple interactions, the score for each interaction type can be interpreted individually.

+The train_model.py script trains a new classifier model from scratch.
+It reads the training data from the features_ring folder, preprocesses the data and takes a balanced subsample of it to train the new model.
+The new model is pickled and saved in the same directory as model.pkl

 ## Installing the dependencies
 The dependencies for this repository are found in the requirements.txt file.
 They can be installed using the command